omatech/oma-cookies/README.md

 <h3 id="format">Format</h3>

 Here we can set the appearance of the initial cookie dialog.
-The allowed values are `"modal"` (default) or `"banner"`.
+The allowed values are `modal` (default) or `banner`.

 ```js
 window.OMAC.format = "banner";